Where Is Sports Betting Legal? State by State Legal Tracker

 There are also ongoing efforts to legalize sports betting in many states that have not yet passed such legislation.
 The legal environment surrounding sports betting in the United States shifts frequently, but we can help you stay on top of all the latest updates.

 Click the links in the tables below for detailed information about the current status of legal sports betting in each state.
-In terms of sports betting revenue state by state, be sure to check out this research piece on every state.
+In terms of sports betting revenue, be sure to check out our state-by-state revenue tracker.

 States Already Offering Legal Sports Betting